 Cold brewing tea is a much longer process where the flavor of the leaves is extracted over a longer period of time.
-The cold brew process is much simpler, you just add leaves to water, at room temperature or cold, and then brewed for 12 to 24 hours.
-The lengthier amount of time is necessary to extract all the right amount of tea flavor.
+The cold brew process is much simpler, you just add leaves to water, at room temperature or refrigerated, and then brewed for 12 to 24 hours.
+The lengthier amount of time is necessary to extract enough aroma and flavor.

-With Cold brew, the slower brewing process creates a sweeter brew that is more delicate and nuanced.
-There is very little bitterness and astringency in this process, even if the leaves are left in water for a longer period of time.
+With cold brew, the slower brewing process creates a sweeter brew that is more delicate and nuanced.
+There is very little bitterness and astringency (and caffeine) in this brewing process, even if the leaves are left in water for a longer period of time.
 Darker and roasted teas tend to have a bold, deeper, and more complex flavor.

 Which Method Is Right for You?